 When I arrived two weeks later for our last organising session, the apartment had changed its outlook significantly.
 The kitchen looked neat and tidy (only one coffee machine and one toaster on the countertop!), the little bathroom was perfectly organised, and the living room had become an inviting spacious and comfortable space.

 The bedroom was the only problem area we still had to work on.
 This time, Claudia felt she had a tougher job.
 Her clothes and shoes occupied much more than two-thirds of the wardrobe and additionally covered the dresser and two chairs.

 We took out all her clothes and accessories and sorted them into categories.
 This helped Claudia to see what she had – much too much.
 And as a natural declutterer, she had no difficulties to sort out more than half of her possessions.
 Kevin packed them into bags and got them to the local charity.

 Don’t do it just once.
 Sort out your stuff on a regular basis to keep your relationship clutter-free.

 Claudia and Kevin know now for sure that they definitely can live together.
 But they also know that they have to continue to declutter and re-organise their belongings from time to time, and that they need to do it together.

-However, that’s no threatening task any longer, because they know each other so much better, and how to work with their weaknesses and to combine their strengths to make their organising projects successful.
+However, that’s no threatening task any longer, because they know each other so much better, and how to work with their weaknesses and combine their strengths to make their organising projects successful.
 And fun.